POSITION TITLE: Independent Living Support Coordinator

 The COVID-19 vaccination is a job requirement and a condition of employment.
 Offers of employment will be conditional upon proof of full immunization against COVID-19 with a Health Canada approved vaccine, prior to the candidates’ start date.

-Application closing date: The posting will remain active on the website until the position is filled.
+Please include in your cover letter reference #231113-01.
+This posting will remain active on the website until the position is filled.

 Candidates meeting the above criteria who wish to apply for this exciting opportunity should email their cover letter and resume to Human Resources at email@example.com.

-We thank all applicants for their interest, however, only those considered for an interview will be contacted.
+We thank all applicants for their interest; however, only those considered for an interview will be contacted.